 The highlife plus folklore tone is seamlessly maintained down to ‘Mami Water’ where Yemi Alade reminds men that being with a beautiful woman requires dedication and hard work

 Then enters French singer, Vegedream who partners with Yemi Alade in a lover’s duet on ‘Lose my Mind’ before dropping several lines in French to re-establish Yemi Alade’s Mama Africa status.
-‘Lose My Mind’ is the starting point on features which showcases her versatility and skills at selecting and working with artistes that reflect her multicultural music.
-From ‘Temptation’ with Patoranking, to ‘Deceive’ with Rudeboy, ‘Rain’ with the Mzansi Youth Choir and finally ‘Weeknd’ with Estelle, Yemi Alade’s influence is as glaring in their output as Estelle singing a few lines in Yoruba.
+‘Lose My Mind’ is the starting point on features that showcases her versatility and skills at selecting and working with artistes that reflect her multicultural music.
+From ‘Temptation’ with Patoranking, to ‘Deceive’ with Rudeboy, ‘Rain’ with the Mzansi Youth Choir, and finally ‘Weeknd’ with Estelle, Yemi Alade’s influence is as glaring in their output as Estelle singing a few lines in Yoruba.

 ‘Empress’ is a 15-track answer to any doubters wondering why Yemi Alade is referred to as ‘Mama Africa.’
 Its diverse yet cohesive nature serves as an aural depiction of the cultural richness of Africa with something to suit everyone’s palates.
 If you’re an EDM lover, ‘Dancina’ is there for you, for a blissful mix of afrobeats and RnB, you can fall into the waiting arms of Yemi Alade and Estelle on ‘Weekend’.
 For a cleansing and inspirational song, there’s Rain with the Mzansi Youth Choir.
 And on ‘Double Double,’ Yemi Alade closes the feast with a heavenly promise of double blessings.